tkeskita/unstructured_grids/README.md

 - Click “Save Preferences” to autoload add-on every time Blender is started

+- Note: Python Logging console messages may be useful in case of problems.
+  More information in file *__init__.py*.

 ## Development Ideas for Future

-- Creation of cell zones and face zones from selections
+- Add support for face zone editing (face normal direction and flipMap)

 - Deletion of selected cells to carve voids into the domain